fieldtrip/website/tutorial/mvpa_light.md

 features, for each channel separately.
 Set `cfg.latency` to restrict the analysis to a specific time window.
 Set `cfg.avgovertime='yes'` if you prefer to average the values in the time window to a single feature.

 Since a classification result is obtained for each channel, classification accuracy can be plotted as a topography.
-To achieve this, we first need to set `accuracy` as a field of `stat`.
-Then call `ft_topoplotER` to do the plotting.
+We call `ft_topoplotER` to do the plotting.

-    stat.accuracy = stat.metric.accuracy;

     cfg              = [];
     cfg.parameter    = 'accuracy';